mcaceresb/stata-gtools/docs/usage/gpoisson.md

 Poisson Regression (IRLS)
 =========================

-IRLS poisson regressions by group with weights, clustering, and HDFE
+IRLS Poisson regressions by group with weights, clustering, and HDFE

 !!! tip "Important"
     Run `gtools, upgrade` to update `gtools` to the latest stable version.

 !!!
 Warning "Warning"
-    `gpoisson` is in beta; use with caution (e.g. there are no colinearity or singularity checks).
+    `gpoisson` is in beta; use with caution.

+`gpoisson` computes fast Poisson regression coefficients and standard errors by group.
+Its basic functionality is similar to that of the user-written `rangestat (reg)` or `regressby`, except that it computes IRLS for a Poisson regression instead of OLS; in addition, `gpoisson` allows weights, clustering, and HDFE by group.
+This program is _**not**_ intended as a substitute for `poisson`, `ppmlhdfe`, or similar commands.
+Support for some estimation operations are planned;
+however, `gpoisson` does not compute any significance tests and no post-estimation commands are available.

 Syntax
 ------